QuerthDP/CV/README.md

 # CV
 Former projects created while learning C++/Python.
+Sadly (mostly) everything is written in Polish.

 Poker.py is a program, which deals cards to 6 Texas Hold'em Players and then decides who wins.